 The different cases that may happen for 3CC and 4CC configurations, and the proposed test coverage are listed in the tables below where the following general rules have been applied:

 - Harmonic exceptions are only tested in the 2CC test and need not be considered in >2CC test cases.
-2CC test cases are always run
+2CC test cases are always run.

-- Any inter-band EN-DC configuration with more than 2 E-UTRA bands will not be tested
+- Any inter-band EN-DC configuration with more than 2 E-UTRA bands will not be tested.

-- Any inter-band EN-DC configuration with more than 1 E-UTRA CC per band will not be tested
+- Any inter-band EN-DC configuration with more than 1 E-UTRA CC per band will not be tested.